-Directors who are Coach employees receive no additional compensation for their services as Directors.
-As an NEO, Mr. Luis' compensation is included in the Summary Compensation Table.
+Directors who are Tapestry employees receive no additional compensation for their services as Directors.
+As a NEO, Mr. Luis' compensation is included in the Summary Compensation Table.
 Compensation for Outside Directors is recommended by the HR Committee and approved by the Board of Directors.
 Compensation for Outside Directors consists of annual cash retainers for Board service and additional retainers for service as the non-executive Chairman of the Board and as the chairperson of Board Committees.
-Annual grants of stock options and RSUs are made on the date of Coach's Annual Meeting of Stockholders, and valued at approximately \$150,000 on the date of grant.
+Annual grants of stock options and restricted stock units ("RSUs") are made on the date of Tapestry's Annual Meeting of Stockholders, and valued at approximately \$150,000 on the date of grant.
 Upon joining the Board, each new Outside Director receives a grant of options and RSUs with approximately the same value as this annual grant.
-In August 2016, the HR Committee's consultant,